colvinm0037/Euler/README.md

 ######Notes on Project Euler:
 Project Euler is a list of usually math related questions that are meant to be solved by writing a program in any language.
 The first few questions are easy and involve things like prime numbers and fibonacci series.
 Beyond there the questions become more complex and interesting.
-Typically there is a niave approach to the problem that will take a long time to run, the real trick is coming up with an effecient solution that will run quickly.
+Typically there is a naive approach to the problem that will take a long time to run, the real trick is coming up with an effecient solution that will run quickly.

 https://projecteuler.net/